mikeyCos/theOdinProject/foundations/calculator/README.md

 3. '2 + 𝑥²' should return 4.
 4. '⁺/₋' does NOT make the answer and positive/negative integer.
 ---
+11 APR 2023: Function findButton created to find button corresponding to what key has been pressed.
+The function has been repeatedly called in different cases.
+When key is pressed, active class is added to that key's class.

 10 APR 2023: Redesigned calculator asthetic, resolved 𝑥² functionality, added a '⁺/₋' button to make integers negative or positive, and set a character limit for the display.

 08 APR 2023: Implemented button functionality whilst mirroring some case for keydown keys, and added blur method to remove button focus after click. 𝑥² Button is implemented within verifyKey function so an operator (+,/,-,*) can be called before squaring (ie. 1 + 𝑥²).
 When user presses '1', then '+', then '2', then '𝑥²', 4 is displayed, and if user presses '=', 5 is returned.